 Netball Australia have transitioned to a new Learning Centre in collaboration with Sports Australia for 2022.
 The new Learning Centre provides a range of new features and benefits including being more user-friendly and offer new learning opportunities in the future.
 After conducting a market analysis for course learning and our learning resources and given the increase in costs associated with delivery and production of courses and manuals, Netball Australia are increasing it’s fees as of Jan 1st 2022.

 We require all of our on court umpires to complete a series of tasks over a four year period after they’ve successfully attained their Netball Australia C, B, A or AA badge.

-We recommend that all umpires continue to upgrade their knowledge, skills and competencies after they’ve attached their badge.
+We recommend that all umpires continue to upgrade their knowledge, skills and competencies after they’ve attained their badge.
 Staying up-to-date maintains the overall quality of umpires in netball and makes sure they are provided with ongoing education and development opportunities.

 Our ongoing education and development opportunities cover areas such as: